thutahw/tp/docs/DeveloperGuide.md

 #### *OS*
 * Abbreviation Operating System, referring to mainstream Operating Systems Windows, Linux, OS-X.

+#### *json*
+* Short for JavaScript Object Notation, referring to a memory-cheap format for storing and transporting data.

+#### *csv*
+* Abbreviation for Comma-Separated Values, referring to a plain text file with a list of data, which each value within the data separated by a comma.

 #### *Private contact detail*
 * A contact detail that is not meant to be shared with others.